SagnikIISER/Ph-eEquilibriation/README.md

 We wish to study some of these with the Swinger-Keldysh formulation of non-equilibrium field theory.
 The idea is to solve for the time dependant interacting Greens functions from the Dyson Equation and obtain the time dependence of various quantities from them, which can then be used to address various aforementioned questions we have set out to delve in.

 ## Files
-  1. **Dyson.tex**: Contains an algorithim and pseudocodes for iterating the Dyson Equation for the Bosonic Sector Self-Consistently.
+  1. **Dyson.tex**: The .tex for Scribbled Ntotes.
+Contains the derivation for algorithim and pseudocodes for iterating the Dyson Equation for the Bosonic Sector by Euler method and Self-Consistently.
+  2. **RajdeepEuler.c**: The code for iterating Dyson Equation by Euler Method.
+  3. **RajdeepSCF.c**: The code for iterating Dyson Equation by Self Consistent Method.
+  4. **green's.h**: Header file containing the function call for Self Energies, Bare Green's Function and Baths.